Automation is affecting a number of industries, and recruitment is no different. Find out how new technology could make finding top talent easier.

 One of the most underrated aspects of recruitment is candidate experience.
 In the long-term, you don’t just want candidates to apply once; you want them to keep coming back to you.
 If their experience is positive, 95 percent of candidates will do exactly this.
 However, a bad experience – such as an overly-complex recruitment process or recruiters who don’t have time to get back to candidates – can prevent candidates from finishing their application.

-So how can automation help?
+So how can automation help the recruitment process?
 Simple; by freeing up recruiters’ time.
 This means they can focus more on building a professional relationship with candidates, as they aren’t having to leave 50 voicemails a day or screen hundreds of CVs to find that purple squirrel or chase up multiple contacts.

 A diverse workforce is a real asset to your company, but it can be hard to come by.
 One major issue is unconscious bias, which multiple studies have shown can prevent diverse hiring.
 Essentially, recruiters are more likely to take on people who are similar in ethnicity, gender and background to themselves, even if they’re consciously trying to be objective.